pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 #### Focus Eye Camera
 > {{< lqip-img figure-class="img-m" src="/images/pupil-hardware/pupil-parts-2.jpg" >}}

-<p><b>Very important</b> - make sure the eye camera is in focus.
-If you can see details of your iris, then the focus is most likely good. <b>Slide the eye camera arm</b> to adjust focus and/or use the lens adjuster tool.</p>
+**Very important** - make sure the eye camera is in focus.
+If you can see details of your iris, then the focus is most likely good. **Slide the eye camera arm** to adjust focus and/or use the lens adjuster tool.

 #### Focus World Camera
 > {{< lqip-img figure-class="img-m" src="/images/pupil-hardware/pupil-parts-4.jpg" >}}

-<p>Set the focus for the distance at which you will be calibrating.</p>
+Set the focus for the distance at which you will be calibrating.